 View online course catalog for class requirements for all HDFS majors

-We're bringing our top-ranked online bachelor’s program in Human Development and Family Sciences to Pioneer Square as a hybrid option starting this fall.
-Check out our Hybrid HDFS degree in Portland.
+We're bringing our top-ranked online bachelor’s program in Human Development and Family Sciences to PDX starting this fall.
+Check out our HDFS degree in Portland.

 Strengthen your professional skills through hands-on, learn-by-doing experiences.
 Through an internship, you earn college credit for practical experience in the workplace.